rahmatmuflih/EventTicket/README.md

 # EventTicket
-About Ticket event but still in console not gui
+About ticket event but still in console not gui